You went to go see a comedy about toys. You ended up halfway through flashing back to sitting at your grandma's bedside as she passed away.

-Jessie's backstory must have a direct mainline to your worst fears of abandonment and lost childhood for all the tears it extracts.
-Sarah McLachlan singing "When She Loved Me" in the background gives it a feeling of true love lost, too.
+- Jessie's backstory must have a direct mainline to your worst fears of abandonment and lost childhood for all the tears it extracts.
+Sarah McLachlan singing "When She Loved Me" with Randy Newman at the piano only helps to emphasize the feeling of true love lost.

 "At that moment you know that no one's thinking 'Well this is just a cartoon', 'this is just a bunch of pencil drawings on paper' or 'This is just a bunch of computer data'.
 No. These characters are alive and they're real."